Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time: Abstract

 \section{Abstract}

 Boltzmann equation describes the time development of the velocity distribution in the continuum fluid matter.
 We formulate the equation using the field theory where the {\it velocity-field} plays the central role.
-The properties of the matter particles, which constitute the fluid, appear as the density and the viscosity. {\it Fluctuation} is examined, and is clearly discriminated from the quantum effect.
+The properties of the fluid matter (fluid particles) appear as the density and the viscosity. {\it Statistical fluctuation} is examined, and is clearly discriminated from the quantum effect.
 The time variable is {\it emergently} introduced through the computational process step.
-The collision term, for the (velocity)**4 potential (4-body interaction), is explicitly obtained and the (statistical) fluctuation is closely explained.
+Besides the ordinary potential, the general velocity potential is introduced.
+The collision term, for the Higgs-type velocity potential, is explicitly obtained and the (statistical) fluctuation is closely explained.
+The system is generally {\it non-equilibrium}.
 The present field theory model does {\it not} conserve energy and is an open-system model.
-(One dimensional) Navier-Stokes equation , Burger's equation, appears.
-In the latter part, we present a way to directly define the distribution function by use of the geometry, appearing in the energy expression, and Feynman's path-integral.
+One dimensional Navier-Stokes equation, i.e., Burgers equation, appears.
+In the latter part of the text, we present a way to directly define the distribution function by use of the geometry, appearing in the energy expression, and Feynman's path-integral.

 Key Words\ :\ Boltzmann equation;\ velocity field theory;\ statistical fluctuation;\ computational step number;\ open system;\ geometry.